Sticks and Stones (New Found Glory album)

-Sticks and Stones is the third studio album by American pop punk band New Found Glory.
+Sticks and Stones is the third studio album by American rock band New Found Glory.

 Background

 New Found Glory released their self-titled second album in September 2000 as a joint release between MCA and Drive-Thru Records.
 MCA had a distribution deal that allowed them to acquire Drive-Thru Records' bands over a period of time.
 Lead single "Hit or Miss" received heavy airplay rotation from the US's biggest rock radio stations.
 By April 2001, the band had been moved to MCA.
 Shortly after this, guitarist Chad Gilbert moved to Los Angeles, California, while the rest of the band moved to San Diego, close to their manager and their label.
 Appearing on the Warped Tour and featuring in the film American Pie 2 (2001) helped increase the band's profile.

 Blink-182 bassist Mark Hoppus was highly impressed by New Found Glory's self-titled album, going as far as to champion them in an issue of Rolling Stone.
 They eventually supported Blink-182 on their summer tour.
 Blink-182's manager Rick DeVoe met New Found Glory, and soon afterwards, began managing them.
 By September 2001, the group were making plans to release a new album by mid-2002.
 At the end of the year, bassist Ian Grushka got married.
 He was unable to go on a honeymoon due to their record label paying for a bus to transport the band from Florida to California two days later.
 The group set up residence in apartments in La Jolla, a community within San Diego, California, for the next three months.